BannedGithub/Backdoor_Busting_2015/readme.md

 ```

-GMod backdoors, found in addons etc
+I'm not havin' it.

+I'm fed up with the ammount of GMod backdoors/server takeovers I keep finding.
-This is the collection of backdoors/server takeovers I've found in GMod workshop addons.
+This is a database of all the ones I've found in GMod workshop addons etc.

-This information may help people trying to protect their servers from this crap.
+This information should help people trying to protect their servers from this crap.

 See the folders for information about each one.